How Publishers Can “Tune In” to Their Audiences for Game of Throne’s Final Season and Beyond

 What are fans looking for after an episode just airs?
 GoT, known for it’s controversial and unforeseen moments are what makes the show so intriguing for viewers.
-So after a new episode airs, those specific “romantic” scenes between characters they either were hoping would or wouldn’t happen, or the scenes that help explain certain theories on who will “win” the Iron Throne, are what your audience is looking for.
-Take a look at the conversations happening on social media, and you’ll know exactly what those controversial moments are.
+So after a new episode aired, those specific “romantic” scenes between characters they either were hoping would or wouldn’t happen, or the scenes that helped support certain theories on who will end up on the Iron Throne, are what your audience is looking for.
+If you take a look at the conversations happening across social media, you’ll know exactly what those controversial moments are.
 Those are the clips to highlight and feature in your GoT category.

 Winning at GoT Coverage

-Publishers who are “winning” at GoT coverage have a nice mix of video content on their owned and operated sites and utilize social media to insert themselves in the chatter around fan theories and reactions.
+Publishers who were “winning” at GoT coverage had a nice mix of video content on their owned and operated sites and utilized social media to insert themselves in the chatter around fan theories and reactions.

-Some publishers have gone as far as creating dedicated GoT newsletters, and sites like Buzzfeed have at least 10 posts published after a new episode airs, ranging from episode reviews to behind the scenes footage and their infamous “lists” like best or worst moments of the episode.
-Twitter memes, comparisons to the literature, and news about the favorite actors are also very popular.
+Some publishers created dedicated GoT newsletters, and sites like Buzzfeed had at least 10 posts published after a new episode aired, ranging from episode reviews to behind the scenes footage and their infamous “lists” like best or worst moments of the episode.
+Twitter memes, comparisons to the literature, and news about the favorite actors were also very popular.